shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/solana-crowdfund-tutorial.md

 Read more on [Rust book](https://doc.Rust-lang.org/book/ch03-02-data-types.html).

-## Creating a variable and mutability:
+## Creating a variable and mutability
 We can create a variable with the `let` keyword

 ```rust